Changing Thinking!

 Special Olympics Inclusive Health Initiative

-Special Olympics Inclusive Health Initiative Grant
+NTG - Special Olympics Inclusive Health Initiative Grant Project

 The NTG has been awarded a grant by the Special Olympics organization for its project,"Changing Thinking!
 A National Initiative to Enhance Access to Critical Health Care and Supports for Adults with Intellectual and Developmental Disabilities and Dementia," for the period September 2024 through June 2025.

-Project summary
+Project Summary

 The NTG initiative will target GUIDE program care navigators, practitioners, and managers, offering culturally responsive educational materials, training, and protocols to address barriers to care disproportionately experienced by adults with ID from marginalized communities.
-By incorporating intersectionality into our approach, the NTG aims to engage with multiple systems effectively to ensure no group is overlooked
+By incorporating intersectionality into our approach, the NTG aims to engage with multiple systems effectively to ensure no group is overlooked.

 During 2024-25, as the GUIDE Participant Sites are starting up, the NTG will develop and produce technical materials and training modules with content specifically on ID.
 The NTG will do this by focusing on enhancing stakeholder understanding of variations in caregiving histories and functionality of families with adults with ID, screening and diagnostic considerations for adults with ID and dementia, and by tapping partner resources within the greater dementia support community.